xmudrii/django-invoices/README.md

 ## User Management

-The application requires authentication in order to access invoices.
-Users and permissions are currently managed using the Django's bulit-in Admin panel.
-You're required to manually create an initial superuser account in order to access the Admin panel.
+The application requires authentication and authorization in order to access and manage invoices.
+Users can be created using the application's register form (available on the `/accounts/register` endpoint).
+Users and permissions can be managed by using Django's built-in Admin panel.

+Before you get started, you have to manually create an initial superuser account in order to access the Admin panel.
 That can be done by using the `manage.py` script:

 ```shell
 python manage.py createsuperuser
 ```

-## Permissions and Access Control
+### Permissions and Access Control

-TODO
+The following permissions are used by the application:

+* login required to preview invoices
+* `invoices_app.change_invoice` required to create, edit, and manage invoices and invoice items
+* `invoices_app.delete_invoice` required to delete invoices

 ## Running Development Server